Interview by Franziska Baumann

-Iteminds me of my own practice as described above.
-What's amazing is that once you create copies of yourself, you are, in a way creating tiny little fragments of yourself.
+This reminds me of my own practice as described above.
+What's amazing is that once you create copies of your vocal material, you are in a way also creating tiny little fragments of yourself.
 There is a spectral aspect embedded in the practice of sampling your voice and playing it back.
 It is a bit creepy sometimes.
 But, of course, if we rehearse and do it over and over again, it loses this haunting effect.
 If I haven't been practising for a long time, though, I need some time to get into it because it's like putting up multiple mirrors around me that I am 'looking at', which is fascinating and weird at the same time.
-So what I try to do through the practice and the way I play the live electronics is to create some sort of a 'new' voice merging the live voice with the sampled clone.
-And this is when a novel, unique kind of voice emerges.
+So what I try to do, through the practice and the way I play the live electronics, is to create some sort of a 'new' voice merging the live voice with the sampled clone.
+This is when a novel, unique kind of voice emerges.
 So, based on my practice, these are the main aspects of how I see the mediated voice.
 I have elaborated on these thoughts in an essay called "Intercourse with Ghosts: 'Haunted Territories' revisted" as part of my doctoral dissertation "Monsters I Love: On multivocal arts."

-FB: You have to compose the gesture mappings according to whatever your compositional principle is.
+FB: When working with the Strophonion, you must compose the gestures to the associated sonic process or result.
+The gestural system allows you to assign any gestures to induce functions or events.
 Is the gesture itself a constitutional factor when you compose mapping strategies between your embodied and your mediated voice?

-AN: Before using live electronics, gesture was a crucial factor for the performance outcome.
-I always used the hands either as a visual 'amplification' or, better said, intensification of the expression.
+AN: Before using live electronics, the gesture was a crucial factor for my performance outcome.
+I always used the hands either as a visual 'amplification' or, to put it differently, an intensification of the expression.
 This way the hands underline what one is doing, like generating the upcoming next sound.
 It's some sort of support for myself.
 I'm gesturing right now which helps me finding the right words.
 It is an enhancement or even an illustration for the audience to get a better idea of what the performer is aiming at.
 It is a way of transmitting the content to make it more plausible.
-So, I was using gestures already a lot.
-To me, it was a very natural step to incorporate gesture-controlled live electronics and, in so doing, steer the sonic and musical process by hands and arms.
+So, before even applying gesture-controlled live electronics, I was already incorporating the gesture into my vocal performance art.
+To me, it was a very natural step to then also use gesture-controlled live electronics and, in so doing, to steer the sonic and musical process with the help of hands and arms.

 Mapping and Sampling Strategies

 Furthermore, other gestures, such as the rotating of the right hand, control frequencies, pitches, timbres, etc. I try to be consistent with the mapping of those.
-So, you may think this is very straightforward, but it is crucial if you want the audience to understand what you are doing and thus comprehend your performance practice.
+Even you may think this is very straightforward and literal, it is crucial if you want the audience to understand what you are doing and thus comprehend your performance practice.
 Aiming for synchronicity between motion and the resulting sound is one way to provide an understanding for the practice.
 Appreciation is made more accessible if the audience member understands the artist's actions.

 On the other hand, you say that you use the same gesture for the same sound control during a concert so that the audience understands your intention.
 But you could convert the mappings and make a "Trugschluss"…laughter…

-FB: When you create a new piece with your patch, and can assign it to any musical parameter you want to play with.
+FB: If you create a new piece with your patch, could you reassign each musical parameter you want to play with?

 Compositional Strategies for mappings

-FB: With STEIM's JunXion, I can assign every gesture to every process.
-But I define several presets.
-I use the same preset several times, meaning that the same gestures assigned to the same voice modifications can appear in various compositional contexts.
-And on the other hand, different mappings can be assigned to the same gesture.
+FB: With the software JunXion by STEIM, I can assign each gesture to each process.
+But sometimes, I use the same mapping several times, i.e. the same gestures assigned to the same voice modifications can appear in different pieces.
+On the other hand, different mappings can be assigned to the same gesture.

-AN: So you have a sort of freedom on HOW your gestures are producing sounds.
+AN: So you have some sort of freedom on how your gestures are producing sounds.

-FB: What make gestures with you?
+FB: What do gestures do to your bodily sensation?
 Do they change your musical experience?

 AN: Absolutely.
 Once you allow to happen that your senses, as musician, open up to the whole body, you also gain a deeper understanding of the meaning of the gestures you apply.
 During the process of learning the instrument I became more sensitive to and aware of the overall meaning of the gestural vocabulary.
 Before that, I was basically 'just' producing sounds.
-It was all about sampling the voice and the question how to work with the gained material.
-But after sharpening my awareness of whole-body movements, I came to think that I finally understood much better the claim of my own practice.
+It was all about sampling the voice and the question of how to work with the gained material.
+It may sound funny, but after sharpening my senses for whole-body movements, I came to think that I finally understood the claim of my own practice.

 FB: Controlling the music you want to do?

 AN: It is a difficult question.
-It touches the core of something that I'm thinking of a lot, but haven't yet found an appropriate language for.
-Let me refer to Heinrich Kleist who said that the words appear through speaking.
-Like the French say, the appetite comes by eating, and Kleist says the right words come by speaking and thoughts are manifested through the speech.
-This is a question that touches a lot of questions that are based in the dance department.
-These are questions that dancers are concerned with all the time.
-What is the meaning of gestures in contemporary dance when we are beyond concrete and rather an abstract sound?
+It touches the core of something that I'm thinking of a lot.
+Let me refer to Heinrich von Kleist who said that the words appear through speaking.
+Kleist advocates that the right words come into being through speaking and thoughts are manifested through speech.
+This is comparable to a lot of questions, too, that are based in the domain of dance.
+Dancers are all the time concerned with methods of how motion is triggered and generated.
+What is the meaning of the gesture in contemporary dance when the surrounding sounds are beyond the concrete, but rather of an abstract nature?

 FB: But dancers don't create sound.

-AN: That's true.
+AN: Exactly.
 However, sound can function as some sort of mediator between movement and music creation.
 In fact, something I'm concerned with a lot is the question on the mediation within the interaction process between body, sound and technology.
 Who is mediating whom?
 Or, in other words, who is dominating whom?
 I think this is an interesting question.
 As said above, one way to solve this is by adapting our attention to the given situation.
-This implies that sometimes the focus is on the vocal outcome, other times on the technical realization of playing gesture-controlled live electronics, and again other times the focus is on the movements in the performance space.
+This implies that sometimes the focus is on the vocal outcome, other times on the technical realisation of playing gesture-controlled live electronics, and, again at other times, the emphasis is on the movements in the performance space.
 Each discipline is feeding back into the other while they altogether form the overall performance outcome.
 I think we need to be aware of this in order to provide the audience with some sort of an agreeable basis.
 Nonetheless, now, with the advent of new forms of performative expression, our perception needs to change, too.
-Because we can no longer evaluate these performance practices with the good-old, musico-traditional matrix of 'beautiful tones', 'nice development', etc. We also need to extend the way we look and listen to these performance practices.
+Because we can no longer evaluate these performance practices with the good-old, musico-traditional matrix of 'beautiful tones', 'nice development', etc. We also need to extend the way we look at and listen to these performance practices.

-On the one hand, there is the gesture related to music-making, on the other the musical result.
-But then there are also big gestures and whole-body movements.
-They still contribute to the music-making process, but they also have another expressive quality that tends to belong to the dance realm.
-The art happens right there if we, as performers, are in control of all these different platforms and, aware of the different underlying agreements while going back and forth between the disciplines.
-Our duty as performers is to create an agreement first of all between the audience and ourselves.
-This is already hard to achieve.
-Also, for us being improvisers, we have a completely different agreement among an audience that is used to listening to improvised music as opposed to an audience that usually only listens to Gustav Mahler's Lied der Erde, just to name an example.
-There are different agreements already within the musical domain.
-Now, with regard to extended vocal performance art, we have another agreement to deal with… The audience wants to understand how we do things, and how we create sounds.
-Everyone knows how a pianist creates sounds by pushing/pressing/touching keys on the piano each of which triggers a hammer that hits the string producing the sound.
-The agreement there is clear, and the semantics of that agreement is obvious.
-But with regard to the use of new musical interfaces, our duty is, to a certain degree, to provide an understanding of the overall instrument and to form the basis for an agreement in order to create meaning and thus communicate.
-Of course, it is possible to say: ok, I will not explain anything.
-The audience members have to figure it out themselves.
-It is the artist's choice!
-But I believe it gives more pleasure to both the audience and the performer if the last one gives some hints about how the instrument works helping the audience to decipher the gestural vocabulary and to match it to the musical or sonic outcome.
-This then builds the basis on which musical meaning can be produced.
+Now, with regard to extended vocal performance art, we have another agreement to deal with… The audience wants to understand how we do things, how we create sounds.
+Everyone knows how it works with regard to the piano.
+The musician pushes, presses or touches piano keys that, in return triggers a hammer that hits the string producing the sound.
+The agreement is clear, and the semantics of this practice is more than obvious.
+But with regard to the use of new musical interfaces it is not that clear.
+Therefore it is our duty, to a certain degree, to provide an understanding of the overall instrument and to form the basis for an agreement in order to create meaning and thus communicate.
+Of course, it is possible to say: ok, I will not explain anything; the audience members have to figure it out themselves.
+Certainly this is the artist's choice!
+But I believe it gives more pleasure to both the audience and the performer if the last one mentioned at least gives some hints about how the instrument works in order to help the audience to decipher the gestural vocabulary and to match it to the musical or sonic outcome.
+This then builds the basis on which musical meaning is or can be produced.

-AN: Yes, great examples and terms for summaries.
+AN: Yes, these are great examples.
 With regard to 'information density' I'd like to add that it creates meaning on its own, so-to-say, even we don't understand it in terms of linguistic semantics.
-However, it still has the potential to convey information, that is, to create confusion and so forth.
-In so doing, it creates a semantic value.
-The deciphering of the actual meaning of it though takes place in a secondary, hermeneutic step and thus belongs to the realm of interpretation.
+However, it still has the potential to convey information, that is, in this case, to create and multiply confusion.
+By doing so, it creates a semantic value.
+The deciphering of the actual meaning of it, though, takes place in a secondary, hermeneutic step and thus belongs to the realm of interpretation.

 FB: Like in free improvisation, out of chaos, new structures can evolve.
-Or the dynamic of intensity in the stream continuum is another aspect.
+The dynamic of intensity in the stream continuum is another aspect to think of.

 FB: If you play with a dancer, you get another connotation, and also, your gestures create another meaning.